guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 - check with your current provider if they offer this option and what they charge in fees
 - check if your pot has any special features that could mean you get a better deal, eg a guaranteed annuity rate
 - [get financial advice](/shop-around) if you’re interested in getting an adjustable income
-- [shop around](/shop-around) - check with providers what products they offer to suit your circumstances
+- [shop around](/shop-around) - ask providers what products they offer to suit your circumstances
-- get some estimates from other providers on how much your pot could grow and what the charges are - usually you just have to fill in a short form on their website.
+- get some estimates from other providers on how much your pot could grow and what the fees are - usually you just have to fill in a short form on their website.
 - make sure you know [how much tax](/tax) you’ll pay on any money you’re planning to take out